evgeny-gridasov/openvpn-otp/README.md

 ===============

 Make sure that time is in sync on the server and on your phone/tablet/other OTP client device.
-You may use oathtool for token verification on your OpenVPN server:
+You may use ``oathtool`` for token verification on your OpenVPN server:

+    # for TOTP, type:
     $ oathtool --totp -b K7BYLIU5D2V33X6S
     995277

+    # for HOTP, type:
+    $ oathtool -b -c 5 NFIJ5GSNU574OU6B
+    214648

 The tokens should be identical on your OTP client and OpenVPN server.

-Also, check that /etc/ppp/otp-secrets file:
+Check that ``/etc/ppp/otp-secrets file``:
  - is accessible by OpenVPN
  - has spaces as field separators
  - has UNIX style line separator (new line only without CR)

+Make sure that OpenVPN server process can read and modify files in ``/var/spool/openvpn/hotp-counters/`` directory.

 Inspired by ppp-otp plugin written by GitHub user kolbyjack.
 This plugin written by Evgeny Gridasov (evgeny.gridasov@gmail.com)